paridnyamane/Indian_Startup_Scraper/submission.md

 Better Date Handling:
 Currently, only Remotive scraper exposes the actual job posting date.
 For other sites like Paytm and Shopclues, I'm using the scraping time as a fallback.
 With more time, I would explore ways to fetch or estimate the actual posted date more accurately.

 Scraper Testing:
 Currently the Scrapers are tested for limited test cases but if I had more time, I would have liked to add more test cases.

 Pagination & Rate Limiting Support:
 The scrapers currently handle a single page per source.
 I would add code for paginated job boards using Selenium and respecting rate limits with retries.

 Improved Filtering:
- I added job title, company, and location filters — but with more time, I’d fine-tune the filters.
-I have attempted filter by date by I would like to implement it with more time.
+I added job title, company, and location filters but with more time, I would fine-tune them.
+I have attempted filter by date but I would like to make it functional with more time.

 Frontend Enhancements:
 I have kept the UI simple and clean on purpose, but I’d eventually like to improve responsiveness, add better loading states, and make the UI more functional and aesthetic.
+I would make the frontend with React.

 Automated Scraping (Optional Feature):
 Currently, the scraper is manually triggered via an API.
-I would like to set up scheduled and automatic scraping using Django-Q, if I had more time:.
+I would like to set up periodic and automatic scraping using Django-Q, if I had more time.

 Authentication for API Access:
 The API is open by design for now, but I would like to add basic token or admin-based authentication to make the system more secure in production.

 LLM Integration (Optional Feature):
-I planned to integrate an LLM to summarize job descriptions and extract tags, but didn’t get to do this yet.
+I had planned to integrate an LLM to summarize job descriptions and extract tags, but didn’t get to do this yet.
 It would help improve the user experience.